 Over the last few years, record-breaking temperatures across Canada have been accompanied by unprecedented wildfire seasons and floods.
-The 2017 and 2018 wildfire seasons were the worst two on record in British Columbia.
+And yesterday saw parts of B.C. hit over 46C, looking set to break all-time Canadian temperature records, with even hotter temperatures expected today.
+Meanwhile, B.C.’s 2017 and 2018 wildfire seasons were the worst two on record.
 Ottawa has experienced two one-in-100 year floods in only three years.
-While these events are indeed linked to climate change, direct attribution is often approached by media with hesitation.
+While these events are indeed linked to climate change, media coverage of the events does not always make the connection.

 Extreme weather attribution is a growing field of climate science, with an increasing number of studies dedicated to establishing the role that climate change plays in our changing weather patterns.
 It is now possible to attribute certain weather events to climate change with a reasonable degree of confidence, with one analysis suggesting 68% of all studied extreme weather events were made more likely by climate change.

-While directly attributing extreme weather events to climate change is rarely possible given attribution science generally occurs after the fact, coverage of extreme weather events presents an important opportunity to educate the public about the relationship between extreme weather events and climate change, the field of attribution science, and conclusions that have been drawn regarding similar past weather events.
+While directly attributing extreme weather events to climate change is rarely possible, coverage of extreme weather events presents an important opportunity to educate the public about the relationship between extreme weather events and climate change, the field of attribution science, and conclusions that have been drawn regarding similar past weather events.

 - The Fort McMurray fire was 1.5 to 6 times more likely because of climate change.
 Another study found that pressure vapour defects, which increased the fire risk, were made worse by climate change.

 - The 2017 record-breaking B.C. wildfires were made 2 to 4 times more likely, while the area burned was 7 to 11 times bigger.

 - The conditions that caused the devastating wildfires in southeastern Australia in late 2019 and early 2020 were made at least 30% more likely due to the effects of climate change.